 Table Of Contents

-This article introduces an ancient, universal language called Ebre.
+This article introduces the ancient language called Ebre.
 I am told this language is spoken throughout the universe and is much needed on earth at this time.

-The language was given to the people of the earth, but it became mixed with other languages and became corrupt.
+The language was given to the people of the earth.
+However, it became mixed with other languages and became corrupt.
 The purpose of this article is to help restore it.

 IMPORTANCE OF THIS LANGUAGE

 A spiritual healing language.
 Knowing and speaking Ebre will assist you to become more spiritually-oriented and will enable you to understand complex scientific and spiritual subjects more easily.

 Its use will also assist your health and your Development.
 Ebre has built into its structure extensive information about the body that is desperately needed today.

 A power language.
 Speaking the Ebre words spins the 21 energy centers of the body properly and supports their activity.
 This greatly strengthens the body and mind.

 A universal language.
 Ebre is spoken by many fine matter beings throughout the universe.
 For details about fine matter, read Bodies – Their Structure And Functions.

 Helping to unify the people of earth.
 Knowing and speaking Ebre will assist the people of the earth to understand each other better and to be more loving toward each other.